-For the first word, the teacher said the meaning of that word her and for the others, she let the participants to guess the meanings.
+For the first word, the teacher said the meaning of that word herself and for the others, she let the participants to guess the meanings.
 During these activities, the learners were motivated to help their teacher by telling their ideas about everything that could be related to a birthday party.
+For example, one of the learners said "snack"; when the teacher asked what she meant, she answered, "I always have snacks in my birthday parties".
+So the researcher draw a picture of a snack and then the learner laughed and said "It's like everything but not a snack!"

+The teacher welcomed such personal opinions which caused laughs in the class.
 Certainly there were different ideas and suggestions so the teacher took advantage of these different opinions and she encouraged learners to have their own constructions of mapping in their works.
 She emphasized that the nature of our minds' differences can be helpful for this class, so the different colors and images were assumed as valuable factors in learning.